TodorYBorisov/Angular-Trip-Together/README.md

 ## Features
 Public part visible without authentication:
 - Home page is accessible by all users, includes a button which leads to all available trips if there some
-- Learn more page includes button with angular animation explaining in simple steps how to use the application & carousel
+- Learn more page includes button with angular animation explaining in simple steps how to use the application and carousel
 - Trips page includes basic details about the particular trip
 - Sign Up page expect as input username, email, phone number, gender, password and repeat password, all fields are required
     - Username should be at least 5 characters long
     - Password should be at least 5 characters long
     - The password and the repeated password should match
 - Login page expect as input valid email and password

+Private part visible after successful authentication:

+- Trips page give access to all trip details information
+    - if the user is not the creator of the trip, there is an option to join the particular trip if there are seats available
+        - his username and email is visualized in the trip list of the details page
+        - each user can join a particular trip only once
+    - if the user is the creator:
+        - he can edit his trip details
+        - he can delete his trip at all

+-  Weather page, gives logged in users access to search for an actual weather by city name, for example based on their final travel destination

+- Create page, each user can create their own trip